Welcome to My Space

 grasping nutritional health disparities and refining the precision of food aid targeting;

-Bringing the Neighborhood Farm to the Table: Did Farmers’ Markets Reduce Food Access Disparity?
-(Job Market Paper)
+Bringing the Neighborhood Farm to the Table: Can Farmers’ Markets Help Reduce Food Access Disparity?

 with Cristina Connolly and Sandro Steinbach